 Denver’s Digital Maturity Assessment (DMA) Case Study for a Major Chemical Manufacturer in The Mining Industry.

 Denver's Principal IT/OT Advisors, Marco Van Staden, detailed his account as a junior engineer in South Africa.
+Marco shared his first-hand account of the lengths people took to protect the cyber security of OT systems, along with the moment he realized how delicate OT systems are compared to the IT Network.

 Have you ever considered the bottom line impact of running a less than optimal asset maintenance regime?
 "Under servicing" can have dire impacts on up-time but so can "over servicing" where the asset life cycle management is either not understood, or not visible to those accountable.